Iga Idunganran: Ògún

 Ogun is the god of iron.
 Though not within the palace per se, there is a small edifice constructed for immediate access in the complex's grounds.
 The main shrine is situated outside the present walls of the palace, though it still falls under its jurisdiction.
 It has a priestess who handles its day-to-day running.

 Rites

 Special rites and prayers are performed every sixteen days in the palace, usually by the Araba of Lagos, Chief Ajanaku, though the Oba does on occasion use other traditional priests and priestesses depending on the priority and the occasion, and the perceived spiritual prowess of such people.
 Some of the items necessary for performing these rituals are bitter kola, kola-nuts, alligator pepper, palm oil, schnapps or any plain gin, chickens, pigeons, goats or rams and anything else the Ifa oracle may decree, short of a human life.

-END SARS
+End SARS 2020 Attack

-In the aftermath of the 2020 END SARS protests, Iga Idungaran was looted and the Oba of Lagos, Rilwan Akiolu accused the looters of carting away $2m and ₦17m from his palace.
+In the aftermath of the 2020 End SARS protests, Iga Idungaran was looted and the Oba of Lagos, Rilwan Akiolu accused the looters of carting away $2m and ₦17m from his palace.